Hello Bachata Fest Jack and Jill Competition

 5. Judging:

 a.
-Competitors will be judged on their timing & musicality, technique, teamwork, difficulty, appearance, and overall performance.
+Competitors will be judged on their timing & musicality, technique, teamwork, difficulty (N/A for 2025), appearance (N/A for 2025), and overall performance.

 b.
 Judges will not have prior knowledge of the contestants' teaching history to ensure a fair competition.